macloo/flask-exercise/README.md

     return render_template('president.html', pres=pres_dict, the_title=pres_dict['President'])
 ```

-Insert that new route and function in *presidents.py*, below the first route and function.
+**ACTION 10:** INSERT that new route and function in *presidents.py*, BELOW the first route and function.

-The function `detail()` will take the number from the server request (sent when the user clicks a link on our directory page) as an argument, which we can use in the function to find the entire dictionary for that president:
+The function `detail()` will take the number from the server request (sent when the user clicks a link on our directory page) as an *argument,* which we can use *in the function* to find the entire dictionary for that president:

 ```python
 for president in presidents_list: